blheli-configurator/blheli-configurator/README.md

 ## Disclaimer

-This software is in development, use it at your own risk.
-Always take the **propellers off** and power your ESCs via a **current-limiting** device or a power supply.
+This software is in development, use it at your own risk. **ALWAYS REMOVE THE PROPELLERS** and power your ESCs via a **current-limiting** device or a power supply.
 If you're not willing to take these precautions seriously and not ready to use Arduino for recovery in case your ESC gets "bricked" - **DO NOT USE THIS SOFTWARE**.

 ## Features